 Must See Stop: London Bridge

 Back in the car and it is just two minutes drive to the next stop, London Bridge, my personal favourite along the Great Ocean Road.
-Before it’s collapse in 1990, this landmark resembles the bridge of the same name in London, England.
+Before it’s collapse in 1990, this landmark resembled the bridge of the same name in London, England.
 I love the lookout here as it has some of the best beach and coastline views in the area.

 Must See Stop: The Grotto